huth2015/ECO5445F19/demo_02_version_control/README.md

 ### Updates to Your Local Copy

-When you are working on your own coding project:
+When you are working on your own coding project, add commit and push those changes to your repo:

 ```
 git add .
 git commit -m 'Describe changes here'
 git push origin master
 ```

+This command will not work if your local copy is not up to date.

 ### Updates from Another Clone of Your Repo